 Bundled payments more or less come with numerous contracting pitfalls.
 And the most critical issues for physicians are clarity with regards to services that are included in the bundle, what initiates a bundle and when the bundle ends.
 When the bundle includes incongruent providers, such as hospitals and physicians, or physicians with home health agencies and rehabilitation, the predetermined concerns include how differences will be handled, which payment decisions are subject to challenge, and which are not.

 No – Bundled Payment Is Not Contrast With Capitation

 Many people still confuse bundled payment with capitation.
 But do remember that Capitation is not a bundled payment model.
-In fact it is an actuarially determined payment per covered person who might or might not use the doctor’s services or any other services.
-Primary care capitation normally pays only for the doctors services.
+In fact, it is an actuarially determined payment per covered person who might or might not use the doctor’s services or any other services.
+Primary care capitation normally pays only for doctors services.
 The difference between capitation and any of the new models mentioned above is centered on the capitation which pays the same amount, regardless of what the patient needs clinically or receives as services.
 And when we further decode it, there are broader types of capitation that may include services beyond physician services, such as rehab or pharmacy.